-Rather than provide complimentary a one-year credit monitoring service, Target advised its consumers to monitor their own credit and immediately report any fraud.
-(They later came through with credit monitoring, but it took them way too long too respond to the crisis.)
+Rather than immediately provide a complimentary one-year credit monitoring service, Target at first advised its consumers to monitor their own credit and immediately report any fraud.
+(They later came through with credit monitoring, but it took them way too long to respond to the crisis.)
 Credit card users are typically responsible for the first $50 in fraudulent charges but need to report the fraud in a timely manner.

-So here we go again.
-No pun intended, but do I have a target on my back?
+So there we went again.
+No pun intended, but I felt like I had a target on my back.

 Both my husband and I were among those 40 million shoppers, using two different credit cards!
-So this makes our sixth (and technically also our seventh) data breach since 2005.
+So that made our sixth (technically also our seventh, since two cards were involved) data breach since 2005.

 We needed this data compromise like a third nipple, a unibrow, another ugly Christmas sweater, last year's fruitcake.
 You get the picture.

 Identity theft is a form of fraud involving unauthorized access and use of personally identifiable information, such as passwords, user names, financial or medical data, and confidential employment or educational information.5 According to the non-profit Identity Theft Resource Center, there are five types of identity theft:6

 using another person's SSN to obtain a loan, credit card, or utilities